ungaul/tagger/README.md

 Flask-based WebUI to edit music collection metadata.

-> Disclaimer : This project is in development, therefore no database system is set (hence, no history nor API key protection for now, so anyone can access the API and delete/edit your library if you run this service publicly)
+> Disclaimer : This project is in development (hence, no history nor fast fetching from the database for now, it is highly unefficient as it fetches files for each request)

 ![Screenshot](screenshot.png)